-Increased global renewable energy capacity (2) Increased global renewable energy generation (3) Reduction in greenhouse gas emissions
+• Increased global renewable energy capacity (2) Increased global renewable energy generation (3) Reduction in greenhouse gas emissions

-At end of 2021, CI-IV had made three investments, Slough, Zone 29 and Travers.
-Zone 29 is an offshore wind farm, Slough is a waste-to-energy power plant and Travers is a solar PV farm.
+At end of 2021, CI IV Dutch had made four investments, Slough, Zone 29, Travers and Fighting Jays.
+Zone 29 is a offshore wind farm, Slough is a waste-to-energy power plant and Travers and Fighting Jays are solar PV farms.
 Based on the facts, information and legislative guidance available in relation to Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment ('Regulation' or 'EU Taxonomy'), it is assessed that of the investments which are in an economic sector within the scope of the Regulation, each qualifies as environmentally sustainable under, or is aligned with, the Regulation.